 Once accepted, the UCAR security guys will sign the key that you stored in the UCAR keyserver, which verifies that it is valid.
 Then they'll send me a test email message that is encrypted.
 I'll have to read the message and respond to it to demonstrate that I can do PGP email.

-message.
-UCAR policy says to store your secret key on an encrypted
+an outgoing mail message.
+UCAR policy says to store your secret key

-disk image on a flash drive, so I do that and to minimize that
+on an encrypted disk image on a flash drive, so I do that.
+To

-mounting/unmounting of that drive, I copy my secret to gpg-agent when
+minimize the mounting/unmounting of that drive, I copy my secret to

 To facilitate sharing keys easily, people can register their keys in a public keyserver.
 I use one of two keyservers: keyserver.ucar.edu or pgp.mit.edu.
 The first is the keyserver maintained by the UCAR security guys, and holds the keys of all the UCAR sysadmins.
 The second is the MIT one that is public.